 Port Colborne has its fair share of amenities, but for those wanting the excitement of a larger city, destination trips are only short drives away.
 The highway infrastructure includes direct access to the Queen Elizabeth Way (QEW) via Highways #140 and #406, so you can travel to a neighbouring city in no time.
 Port Colborne is about 25 minutes away from Buffalo, N.Y., 30 minutes from Niagara Falls, and 90 minutes from the GTA.

 Art, Culture, and Organization

 For a small-sized city, Port Colborne has a rich arts and culture scene.
 The Port Colborne Historical & Marine Museum located next to the city’s library is a hot spot of knowledge.
-Like other cities in the Niagara region, Port Colborne has several wineries for those looking to up their wine appreciation skills.
-As far as Port Colborne schools go, there is a mix of private and Catholic schools, including St Therese and St John Bosco.
+Like other cities in the Niagara region, Port Colborne is home to a brewery and many local restaurants, who proudly serve local Niagara wines.
+As far as Port Colborne schools go, there is a mix of public and Catholic schools, such as DeWitt Carter and St John Bosco.